Human and Animal Research Ethics (BETH5202)

 - Develop skills to engage in debate on issues involving human and animal research

-- Critically appraise research projects, methodologies, and the global research endeavour;
+- Critically appraise research projects, methodologies, and topical issues.

-4 x 8hr intensives or distance learning; both accompanied by weekly discussions and tasks.
+4 x 8hr intensives or distance learning; both accompanied by weekly discussions.

 The intensive workshops (which will also be made available online) will review the central ethical concepts and issues involved in human and animal research.

-Professional development short course students will not be required to submit any assessment for this course, although they are encouraged to participate in online discussions.
+Professional development short course students will not be required to submit any assessment for this course, although they are encouraged to participate in weekly discussions.

-Lectures will also be recorded and will be made available on the course’s eLearning website.
+Lectures will also be recorded and made available on the eLearning website.